antonytuff/antonytuff.github.io/content/posts/HTB_Manager.md

 ```

 ![](/img/Pasted%20image%2020250105164951.png)
-At this point, I managed to get potential accounts that can be targeted for further exploitation.
+At this point, I managed to get potential accounts that can be used for further exploitation.
 The next step is to leverage these findings to gain a foothold on the target.

-### Enumeration Method 2: RID Cycling Attack
+#### Enumeration Method 2: RID Cycling Attack
 Another approach for user enumeration is through a RID cycling attack using crackmapexec/netexec as indicated in the screenshot below.
 RID cycling leverages null sessions and the SID-to-RID enumeration technique to enumerate user accounts.

-### RID cycling Attack
+##### RID cycling Attack
  RID cycling attack that attempts to enumerate user accounts through null sessions and the SID to RID enumeration.
 It's actually a good technique for enumerating user accounts in an environment with weak permissions or configurations.
 **How it Works**
 - If we have access to the computer with a **null session** (an unauthenticated connection), which in our case we have, we can ask  the computer for information about users by guessing or cycling through these numbers (RIDs).
 - We start at a known point (e.g., 500 for administrator) and keep incrementing the numbers to check if users exist at those IDs.
 - When we hit a valid user, the system gives us the username  linked to that ID.
 - SID is like an ID card number, and part of that ID (called the RID) is the part that changes for each new user or group

+We can achieve this through crackmap.
 ```bash
 crackmapexec smb 10.10.11.236 -u 'guest' -p '' --rid-brute --rid-brute tells it to perform RID cycling to  enumerate user accounts.
 ```
 ![](/img/Pasted%20image%2020250105192243.png)
-With the findings from both Kerbrute and RID cycling, we now have a strong set of potential targets for further exploitation.
+With the findings from both Kerbrute and RID cycling, we now have a strong set of potential targets for further exploitation.We can go ahead and save the results in domain user file.

-Kerberos Pre-Authentication
+Checking Kerberos Pre-Authentication
 ![](/img/Pasted%20image%2020250105195020.png)
 ```
 cat domainusers.txt | tr '[:lower:]' '[:upper:]' > uppercase_users.txt